By: Marilyn L. Davis

 “Let grammar, punctuation, and spelling into your life!
 Even the most energetic and wonderful mess has to be turned into sentences.” ― Terry Pratchett

-That’s a lot of advice, experience and knowledge about words.
-The challenge is for you to submit your best words to Two Drops of Ink and entertain, educate or even enchant me.
+That’s a lot of advice, experience, and knowledge of words.
+The challenge is for you to submit your best words to Two Drops of Ink and entertain, educate, or even enchant the readers.

 Two Drops of Ink: The Literary Home for Collaborative Writing